Ly{\alpha} Intensity Mapping in HETDEX: Galaxy-Ly{\alpha} Intensity Cross-Power Spectrum

 VIRUS is a joint project of the University of Texas at Austin, Leibniz-Institut f\"ur Astrophysik Potsdam (AIP), Texas A\&M University (TAMU), Max-Planck-Institut f\"ur Extraterrestrische Physik (MPE), Ludwig-Maximilians-Universit\"at Muenchen, Pennsylvania State University, Institut f\"ur Astrophysik G\"ottingen, University of Oxford, and the Max-Planck-Institut f\"ur Astrophysik (MPA).
 In addition to Institutional support, VIRUS was partially funded by the National Science Foundation, the State of Texas, and generous support from private individuals and foundations.

-The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing high performance computing, visualization, and storage resources that have contributed to the research results reported within this paper.
+The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing high-performance computing, visualization, and storage resources that have contributed to the research results reported within this paper.
 URL: \url{http://www.tacc.utexas.edu}.

 This work was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy---EXC-2094---390783311.

 J.L.B. acknowledges funding from the Ramón y Cajal Grant RYC2021-033191-I, financed by MCIN/AEI/10.13039/501100011033 and by the European Union ``NextGenerationEU''/PRTR, as well as the project UC-LIME (PID2022-140670NA-I00), financed by MCIN/AEI/10.13039/501100011033/FEDER, UE.